 - Electronic Records: How will researchers ensure electronic data are protected during data collection?
 Will participants completing online surveys be advised to close the browser to limit access to their responses?

 - Use of Translators or Interpreters: When data collection requires use of translators or interpreters who are not members of the research team, how will researchers ensure the confidentiality of the information collected?

 - In-person Interviews: What safeguards will be in place to maintain the confidentiality of data obtained through in-person interviews?

-- Focus Groups or Other Group Settings (schools, jail, clinics, treatment centers): What protections will be in place to minimize the possibility that information shared in a group setting is disclosed outside of the group or for purposes other than those described in study documents?
+- Focus Groups or Other Group Settings (schools, jail, clinics, and treatment centers): What protections will be in place to minimize the possibility that information shared in a group setting is disclosed outside of the group or for purposes other than those described in study documents?

-- Internet Research: How will researchers restrict access to survey responses during data collection (e.g., restricted access, data encryption, virus and intruder protections)?
+- Internet Research: How will researchers restrict access to survey responses during data collection (e.g., restricted access, data encryption, and virus and intruder protections)?